ibm-cloud-docs/cloud-object-storage/libraries/gettingstarted.md

 ---

-# Getting Started with the SDK
+# Getting Started with the SDKs

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}